What is hereditary angioedema (HAE)?

 HAE usually runs in families, which is why it's called "hereditary."
-People with HAE are typically missing an important protein called C1 esterase inhibitor in their blood, or it doesn't work the way it should.
-You can keep learning about what happens in the body during an HAE attack here.
+People with HAE are typically missing an important protein called C1 esterase inhibitor (C1-INH) in their blood, or it doesn't work the way it should.
+This can cause a cascade of events to occur in the body, which leads to the localized swelling and pain of an HAE attack.

 HAE is rare

 It's thought that only 1 in 10,000 to 1 in 50,000 people in the entire world have HAE.
 And it's estimated that only 6,000 people in the United States live with HAE.